Dion Prewster: National team career

 Prewster captained the Junior Tall Blacks at the 2009 FIBA Under-19 World Championship, where he averaged 10.4 points, 6.6. rebounds and 1.2 assists per game.

 In July 2015, Prewster earned his first Tall Blacks squad selection for their European tour, Stanković Cup campaign, and 2015 FIBA Oceania Championship campaign.
 He made his FIBA Oceania Championship debut on 18 August in Game 2 of their two-game series loss to Australia, appearing in the final 29 seconds of the match.

 In February 2020, Prewster played for the Tall Blacks against Guam in the 2021 FIBA Asia Cup qualifiers.

 In 2022, Prewster played for the Tall Blacks in the 2023 FIBA World Cup Asian Qualifiers.
 He returned to the Tall Blacks for further qualifiers in 2024.

 Coaching career

 In 2022, Prewster joined the support staff of the Shimane Susanoo Magic in the Japanese B.League.
 The following year, he was elevated to an assistant coach role by head coach Paul Henare.
+He parted ways with Shimane Susanoo Magic following the 2025–26 season.